-You can find gold vermeil in many jewelry stores online and in-store, however it is essential to be a vigilant buyer.
+You can find gold vermeil in many jewellery stores online and in-store, however it is essential to be a vigilant buyer.
 Here are some things to look for before you buy:

 - If it seems too good to be true, it probably is.
 Notice the prices.
-Gold vermeil is typically more expensive than sterling silver and gold-plated jewelry.
-If the price of the gold vermail is very similar to these, chances are the quality of the vermeil you are looking at is low.
+Gold vermeil is typically more expensive than sterling silver and gold-plated jewellery.
+If the price of the gold vermeil is very similar to these, chances are the quality of the vermeil you are looking at is low.

 - Check the coloration and the weight of the vermeil item.
 Ask about the level of purity as well as the thickness.

-- Check for the mark ‘925’ on the item as this is used to signify silver jewelry covered in a layer of gold.
+- Check for the mark ‘925’ on the item as this is used to signify silver jewellery covered in a layer of gold.
 This is a standard hallmark for vermeil.

 Certain metals such as nickel, copper, chromium and cobalt have been known to cause allergic reactions in individuals.
 This is not a concern with gold vermeil, as it only generally contains gold and silver.

 However, if there are materials mixed in the vermeil such as nickel, sellers are required to disclose them.
 Be extra vigilant in inquiring about the composition of the gold vermeil.

 With proper care and maintenance, gold vermeil jewellery can keep sparkling through the years.
 Here are our top tips for cleaning and storing your gold vermeil jewellery.